-The Australian Government Department of Agriculture and Water Resources has developed arrangements for managing its responsibilities during the response to biosecurity incidents.
-These arrangements include an Incident Management Framework which is consistent with the Biosecurity Incident Management System and complementary to arrangements described in sector-specific arrangements, such as AUSVETPLAN and PLANTPLAN.
+The Australian Government Department of Agriculture, Water and the Environment has developed arrangements for managing its responsibilities during the response to biosecurity incidents.
+These arrangements include an Incident Management Framework which is consistent with the Biosecurity Incident Management System and complementary to arrangements described in sector-specific arrangements, such as AUSVETPLAN, EMPPIan, AQUAVETPLAN and PLANTPLAN.
 This ensures a nationally coordinated and consistent approach to the management of biosecurity incidents.

-When established, the centre from which the Australian Government Department of Agriculture and Water Resources manages its responsibilities is known as the National Coordination Centre.
+When established, the centre from which the Australian Government Department of Agriculture, Water and the Environment manages its responsibilities is known as the National Coordination Centre.
 In some circumstances the Australian Government may have responsibility for the overall control of response activities.
 These situations are rare and usually occur where there is little or no state/territory involvement in the response (such as Commonwealth land or off-shore incidents).